 Mr. Gibbons is the Treasurer of EGL, the parent company of Coralisle.
-We entered into reinsurance contracts with Coralisle pursuant to which we received premiums of approximately \$21,000 from Coralisle in 2023, which included current underwriting year premium of \$167,000 offset by premium adjustments for prior underwriting years of \$146,000.
-We paid claims to Coralisle of approximately \$7,000 in 2023.
-We renewed certain of these reinsurance contracts in December 2023 and we expect to receive premiums of approximately \$143,000 from Coralisle in 2024 as a result of those renewals.
-To date in 2024, we have not paid any claims to Coralisle.
+We entered into reinsurance contracts with Coralisle pursuant to which we received premiums of approximately \$121,856 from Coralisle in 2024, and paid \$Nil in claims to Coralisle in 2024.
 In his position at EGL, Mr. Gibbons is not directly involved in the management of Coralisle, and all of these transactions with Coralisle were entered into in the ordinary course of business on terms available to similarly situated parties.